-When I was a single man, my vacations were dedicated photography trips.
-Now that I'm married with a family, it's more of a balancing act to share travel photography with a family vacation.
+When I was a single man, my vacations were dedicated to photography trips.
+Now that I’m married with a family, it’s more of a balancing act to share travel photography with a family vacation.

 Lee and I discuss some of our experiences trying to get the shot while not ruining the family trip.
 You need some cooperation from your travel companions.
 We discuss some ideas to get them to share the experience with you or provide some time for you to get your photos.

 Travel photography is actually a lonely experience.
 When you put the camera to your eye and concentrate on a photo, you’re not engaging with your family.
 Depending upon your circumstances, this may be anything from occasionally interrupting the vacation flow to downright ignoring your family.

 It’s hard to concentrate on your photo composition and get the right elements of space and balance when you’re also trying to balance your family experience, but it’s not impossible.

 How do you make the most of your photography opportunity without upsetting the rest of your family who have something different in mind for a family vacation?
 We’ll cover our experiences and provide some recommendations.

 Subscribe to The Photo Flunky Show